yaacov/kubectl-mtv/README_vddk.md

 # VDDK Image Creation and Usage

-It is strongly recommended that Migration Toolkit for Virtualization (MTV) should be used with the VMware Virtual Disk Development Kit (VDDK) SDK when transferring virtual disks from VMware vSphere.
+It is strongly recommended that Forklift, or the Migration Toolkit for Virtualization (MTV), should be used with the VMware Virtual Disk Development Kit (VDDK) SDK when transferring virtual disks from VMware vSphere.

 > **Note**
 > Creating a VDDK image, although optional, is highly recommended.
-Using MTV without VDDK is not recommended and could result in significantly lower migration speeds.
+Using Forklift without VDDK is not recommended and could result in significantly lower migration speeds.

 To make use of this feature, you download the VMware Virtual Disk Development Kit (VDDK), build a VDDK image, and push the VDDK image to your image registry.